What the heck is Google Business Profile and why should you be using it?

 Minal’s Tip: If you run your business from home as I do, you can enter a registered postal address.
 However, if you chose verification by mail, instructions, you’ll get a postcard, so only do this if you can access the post.
 Otherwise, put in your full address to get the verification postcard, then go in and remove the door number, just like I did.

-How to make the most of Google My Business
+How to make the most of Google Business Profile

 You have a verified account, so now the work starts to make sure your profile is optimised for when people search for your type of business.
 You need to head to your dashboard (Home), which looks like the image below.